 James Joshua Dolan (1848-1898) – One of the primary instigators of New Mexico’s Lincoln County War, James Dolan attempted to control the economy of Lincoln County in the 1870s.
-He led the Murphy–Dolan faction and was suspected of riding with the posse that killed John Tunstall .
+He led the Murphy-Dolan faction and was suspected of riding with the posse that killed John Tunstall.
 He was charged with the murder of H.J.
 Chapman on February 18, 1879, but nothing came of it.
-See Full Article HERE.

 Major A.S.
 Doran – A gunman and soldier, he killed about ten men and was shot dead in Hot Springs, Arkansas in 1888.

-Nathan Augustus Monroet Dudley – A New Mexico gunman and lieutenant colonel stationed at Fort Stanto , Dudley sided with the Murphy–Dolan faction during the Lincoln County War and was with them when they besieged the McSween house in Lincoln.
+Nathan Augustus Monroet Dudley – A New Mexico gunman and lieutenant colonel stationed at Fort Stanton, Dudley sided with the Murphy–Dolan faction during the Lincoln County War and was with them when they besieged the McSween house in Lincoln.
 He was tried and acquitted for his actions.

 Virgil Earp (1843-1906) – Dodge City, Kansas Deputy Marshal; Prescott, Arizona Deputy Sheriff; Tombstone, Arizona Marshal/Chief of Police; U.S. Deputy Marshal in Arizona Territory; Deputy Marshal in Colton, California; Esmeralda County, Nevada Deputy Sheriff.

 Wyatt Earp (1848-1929) – Lamar, Missouri Constable; Ellsworth, Kansas Marshal; Wichita, Kansas Deputy Policeman; Dodge City; Kansas Assistant Marshal; Pima County, Arizona Deputy Sheriff; Tombstone, Arizona Deputy Policeman/Assistant Marshal; Dodge City Peace Commissioner, U.S. Deputy Marshal in Arizona Territory.
-Died a natural death in California in 1929.
-See Full Article HERE.
+He died a natural death in California in 1929.

 James Elliott – A gunman who shot and killed James Fay on February 1884 in Lake Valley, New Mexico.